 10.3.2.3.8 SBIFS

 The SBIFS shall be used to separate multiple transmissions from a single transmitter during a receive sector sweep or when each transmission occurs with a different transmit antenna configuration and no SIFS-separated response transmission is expected.
 The duration of SBIFS is determined by the aSBIFSTime PHY characteristic.
-The SBIFS is the time from the end of the last symbol of the previous frame to the beginning of the first symbol of the preamble of the subsequent frame as seen on the WM.
-A STA shall not allow the space between frames that are defined to be separated by an SBIFS, as measured on the medium, to be less than aSBIFSTime or to be more than aSBIFSTime + aSBIFSAccuracy.
-Two frames separated by an SBIFS shall both be DMG PPDUs.
+The SBIFS is the time from the end of the previous PPDU to the beginning of the preamble of the subsequent PPDU as seen on the WM.
+A STA shall not allow the space between PPDU that are defined to be separated by an SBIFS, as measured on the medium, to be less than aSBIFSTime or to be more than aSBIFSTime + aSBIFSAccuracy.
+Two PPDUs separated by an SBIFS shall both be DMG PPDUs.

 10.3.2.3.9 BRPIFS

 The BRPIFS shall be used by STAs between transmissions of BRP frames.
-The BRPIFS is the maximum time from the end of the last symbol of the previous PPDU, or training field if present in the PPDU, to the beginning of the first symbol of the preamble of the subsequent PPDU as seen on the WM.
+The BRPIFS is the maximum time from the end of the previous PPDU, or training field if present in the PPDU, to the beginning of the preamble of the subsequent PPDU as seen on the WM.
 The corresponding minimum time is SIFS.
 BRPIFS is defined to be equal to aBRPIFS+10%.

 10.3.2.3.10 MBIFS

 The MBIFS shall be used between the BTI and the A-BFT and between the ISS, RSS, SSW-Feedback, and SSW-Ack.
 MBIFS is equal to 3×aSIFSTime.
-An implementation of a DMG STA shall not allow the space between frames that are defined to be separated by an MBIFS, as measured on the medium, to vary from the nominal MBIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).
+An implementation of a DMG STA shall not allow the space between PPDUs containing frames that are defined to be separated by an MBIFS, as measured on the medium, to vary from the nominal MBIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).

 10.3.2.3.11 LBIFS

 The LBIFS shall be used between transmissions employing different DMG antennas and when the recipient STA is expected to switch DMG antennas.
 LBIFS is equal to TXTIME(SSW) + 2×SBIFS.
-An implementation of a DMG STA shall not allow the space between frames that are defined to be separated by an LBIFS, as measured on the medium, to vary from the nominal LBIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).
+An implementation of a DMG STA shall not allow the space between PPDUs containing frames that are defined to be separated by an LBIFS, as measured on the medium, to vary from the nominal LBIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).

 Clause 15 (and later if same)